dy/sprae/readme.md

 _Sprae_ evaluates expressions via `new Function`, which is simple, compact and performant way.<br/>
 It supports full JS syntax, but violates "unsafe-eval" policy and allows unrestricted access to globals (no sandboxing).

-[`sprae.csp.js`](./sprae.csp.js) provides safe eval & sandbox at price of more restrictive syntax and +2kb to bundle size.
+[`sprae.csp.js`](./sprae.csp.js) provides safer eval & sandbox at price of more restrictive syntax and +2kb to bundle size.

 ```js
 import sprae from './sprae.csp.js'